-&lt;sup>166 92 U.S. 542, 556-57, 559 (1875).
-See also Martha T. McCluskey, Facing the Ghost of Cruikshank in Constitutional Law, 65 J. Leg.
-Educ.
+167 92 U.S. 542, 556-57, 559 (1875).
+See also A. LEON HIGGINBOTHAM, JR., SHADES OF FREEDOM: RACIAL POLITICS AND THE PRESUMPTIONS OF THE AMERICAN LEGAL PROCESS 87-90 (1996) (describing Cruikshank as a key component in "the judicial betrayal of African Americans" in which "white supremacists received the imprimatur of the Supreme Court"); Martha T. McCluskey, Facing the Ghost of Cruikshank in Constitutional Law, 65 J. LEG.
+EDUC.
 278, 280-81 (2015) (finding Cruikshank and related decisions "cleared the way for violent restoration of a white supremacist legal order that replaced Reconstruction with the Jim Crow system of segregation, inequality, and racial violence that reigned largely unchecked by the Court for nearly a century").

-&lt;sup>167 60 U.S. 393 (1857), superseded by U.S. CONST. amend.
+168 60 U.S. 393 (1857), superseded by U.S. CONST. amend.
 XIV.

-&lt;sup>168 163 U.S. 537 (1896), overruled by Brown v.
+169 163 U.S. 537 (1896), overruled by Brown v.
 Board of Educ., 347 U.S. 483 (1954).

-&lt;sup>169 Competing for most racist Supreme Court opinion is Korematsu v.
+170 HIGGINBOTHAM, supra note [167], at 117 ("From a race-relations standpoint, Plessy v.
+Ferguson was one of the two most venal decisions ever handed down by the United States Supreme Court.
+It is equaled only by the pernicious Dred Scott v.
+Sandford.).
+Competing for most racist Supreme Court opinion is Korematsu v.
 United States, 323 U.S. 214 (1944) (upholding World War II internment of Japanese Americans), abrogated by Trump v.
 Hawaii, 138 S. Ct.
 2392 (2018).

-&lt;sup>170 Plessy, 163 U.S. at 552 (Harlan, J., dissenting) (using the "separate but equal" language in dissent from holding allowing segregation on railroad cars).
-Even in his famous dissent, Justice Harlan exhibited racial bias, writing that "[t]he white race deems itself to be the dominant race in this country."
-Whites are dominant "in prestige, in achievements, in education, in wealth and in power," and "will continue to be for all time."
-Balkin, supra note [72], at 2329 (quoting Harlan).
+171 Plessy, 163 U.S. at 552 (Harlan, J., dissenting) (using the "separate but equal" language in dissent from holding allowing racial segregation on railroad cars).
+Even in his famous dissent, Justice Harlan exhibited racial bias, writing that "[t]he white race deems was even worse: knocking aside congressional compromises, finding slaves to have no constitutional rights at all, and setting spark to the fire of war.172 This sorry history of judicial racism should counsel any future Court to tread carefully before striking down a statute designed in part to correct historical and present racial injustices, as does the proposed Senate Reform Act.173